 - Week 3 – Learning content version 3

 - Week 4 – Learning content version 4

 Mo 2 – Campaign 2 is added in the Academy

-Since the target group is working in stores, the invitations to each learning content version, and reminders were sent by a combination of notifications, emails and SMS, and the learners could access the academy using PC, SmartPhone and Tablet.
+Since the target group is working in stores, the invitations to each learning content version and reminders were sent by a combination of notifications, emails, and SMS, and the learners could access the academy using a PC, SmartPhone, and Tablet.